abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 {"country":"uk"},"capital":"london","population":"78M"}
 ```

-{{% notice Note %}} You can follow the above mentioned steps for configuring spark manually or you can follow the below ansible steps for coniguration of spark in aws ec2 instance. {{% /notice %}}
+{{% notice Note %}} You can follow the above mentioned steps for configuring spark manually or you can follow the below ansible steps for configuration of spark in aws ec2 instance. {{% /notice %}}

 ## Configure spark by Ansible
 Using a text editor, save the code below to in a file called `spark.yaml`.
 It will install the Spark and the required dependencies.
 This is the YAML file for the Ansible playbook.